-III.
+IV.
 CANDIDATE FILING PROCESS

-This section of the guide contains information regarding the filing fees for each office, the nomination petition process, forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.
+This section of the guide contains information regarding the forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.

 In order to become a candidate for office, candidates must file various documents with the Registrar of Voters and may have to pay certain fees.
-For the 2020 Presidential Primary Election, candidates may request candidate filing documents beginning November 12, 2019 and must return the completed candidate filing documents by 5 p.m. on December 6, 2019.
+For the 2020 Presidential General Election, candidates may request candidate filing documents beginning July 13, 2020 and must return the completed candidate filing documents by 5 p.m. on August 7, 2020.